African century

 African century is the belief or hope that the 21st century will bring peace, prosperity and cultural revival to Africa.
+Unlike other neologisms, this idea is not focused on the dominance of African politics and culture, but a development focus.
 Among those who have spoken of an African century are South African politicians Thabo Mbeki and Nkosazana Dlamini-Zuma, Chevron CEO David J. O'Reilly, US Treasury Secretary Paul O'Neill and celebrity campaigner Bono.
-It has also inspired a radical policy journal - African Century Journal founded in 1999.